kostas156/UniversityProjects/README.md

 ## Software Engineering

-### 🚀 Project 1.1
+### 🚀 Earthquake Information Website using API

-- **Project Name:** [Project Name]
+- **Project Name:** Earthquake Website
-- **Description:** Briefly describe the project and its purpose.
-Include any relevant details such as programming languages used, frameworks, and technologies involved.
+- **Description:** Using the API for the earthquakes which is provided by [www.usgs.gov], create an HTML application using Flask framework in Python.
 - **Folder:** [Link to project folder]

 ## Microprocessors and Applications